Corning Office

 Psychotherapist

-Edmund W. Osgood, Jr. is a LCSW-R licensed to practice psychotherapy in New York and Pennsylvania.
-He has experienced working with anxiety, job stress, depression, relationship difficulties, trauma recovery, communication improvement, decision-making, and retirement challenges.
-He works with children, adolescents, and adults (ages 5-95).
-His clinical interest in in general psychotherapy practice.
+Edmund W. Osgood, Jr. is a LCSW-R licensed psychotherapist.
+His interest is in general psychotherapy.
+In his practice, treatment is provided with respect by a knowledgeable therapist.
+Issues addressed include: anxiety, job stress, depression, relationship difficulties, conflict and dispute resolution, trauma recovery, communication improvement, decision-making, and retirement challenges.
+He works with children, adolescents, couples, families, and adults.
 He is located in our Corning office.
+For added privacy and convenience he offers telemedicine counseling services.

 Marianne Passmore, LCSW-R